 To shade and blend on Procreate, the best tool to use is the smudge tool paired with one of the airbrushes.
-By adjusting the size of the smudge brush, it’s possible to achieve the best shading and fading for both small and precise areas, as well as large and sweeping areas.
+By adjusting the size of the smudge brush, it’s possible to achieve the best shading for both small and precise areas, as well as large and sweeping areas.

 Despite how challenging and frustrating it can be, shading and blending with Procreate has become one of my favorite things to do when I’m creating art.
 Believe me; once you get the hang of it, it’s SO much fun.

 We’re diving into ways that I shade and blend with Procreate when creating my own work.
 These shading techniques will make you feel confident about your own shading and fall in love with it, like I have.